 Enjoy a summer sunset from the Adirondack chairs at the Castle Hill Inn.
 This late 19th-century estate hosts an inn and restaurant, where you can eat dinner and have drinks with a view of the waterfront.

 I didn’t get to go here unfortunately, but I’ve heard from friends that it’s a must when you’re in Newport.
-I drove by and the location is perfect with stunning views of the lighthouse.
+I drove by and the location is perfect with stunning views of the lighthouse and Newport Bridge.

 Stroll The Point neighborhood